iTwin/itwinjs-core/docs/overview/IModelHub.md

-# IModelHub - The Backbone for iModelJs Applications
+# iModelHub - The Backbone for iModelJs Applications

 [iModelHub](https:/www.iModelHub.com) is a cloud service for managing and coordinating access to [iModels](./iModels).